Young people

 NSW Health has produced a factsheet and video, co-designed with Aboriginal young people, to provide young people with information about vaping and the negative impacts it can have on health and wellbeing.
 The Lung Foundation Australia has also produced a resource package, in partnership with La Perouse Local Aboriginal Land Council’s TIS team Na Joomelah, and the NBPU TIS, to help young First Nations people better understand how vaping can affect them, the people around them and the environment:

-The Alcohol and Drug Foundation has also produced resources to help parents and those working with young people to understand the issues and potential risks of vaping so they can have a constructive conversation with a young person that they may be concerned about:
+As part of the Vaping?
+It’s Gammon. campaign, the Department of Health, Disability and Ageing has produced a factsheet to help parents and caregivers of young people to understand the issues and potential risks of vaping so they can have a constructive conversation with a young person that they may be concerned about:

 For more information on vaping, visit the Facts about vaping page.
 A detailed summary of relevant contemporary research on youth vaping and the impact of two evidence-based activities from Canada and the USA is available here.